Laelil/PRA3006/README.md

 # README
-*PAGE SHOULD BE UPDATED ONCE OUR FINAL WEBSITE IS COMPLETE*

 This code provides a visual representation of the biological question we aimed to investigate during our project in the practical course: Programming of The Life Sciences.
 Our research is focused on PTSD treatment drugs and their interaction with biological pathways.
 Underneath, you can find directions on running the code and using the platform.